amboar/amboar.github.io/_posts/2020-01-08-emmc-flash-layout-design-for-bmcs.md

 ---
+title: Secure and Robust eMMC Flash Layout Design for BMCs
 author: Andrew
 ---

-## Secure and Robust eMMC Flash Layout Design for BMCs

 Recently a few of us were interested in designing an eMMC flash layout that allowed for secure boot of a BMC's userspace while also catering to robustness